R8407/Hosted_Network/README.md

    + Utility
        - start logger
        + Privilages
-          -Check if you're already logged in with administrative permission
+          - Check if you're already logged in with administrative permission
           - verification of Administrative privilages
   + custom space for running cmd and powershell commands
    + exit